TPU and Flexible Filament

 TL;DR

-TPU jams when it can buckle between the drive gears and the hotend, so prioritize a tightly constrained filament path (best: direct drive), slow print speeds, and minimal retraction.
-Dry the filament and run a small stringing/fit test before starting a long TPU print.
+TPU jams when it can buckle between the drive gears and the hotend.
+Your priorities are a tightly constrained filament path (best: direct drive), slower printing, and small, slow retractions.
+Keep the spool dry, then run a quick stringing/fit test before you commit to a long functional print.

 Where TPU shines (and where it doesn’t)

-TPU is for parts that need flex plus toughness: tires and rollers, bumpers, feet, phone cases, cable strain relief, gaskets/seals, and vibration isolators.
-It’s a poor choice for high-heat parts, crisp cosmetic detail, and tight dimension-critical fits unless your printer and settings are well tuned, because TPU can compress in the extruder and “spring back,” shifting dimensions and surface quality.
+Use TPU when you need flexibility plus toughness: tires/rollers, bumpers, feet, phone cases, cable strain relief, gaskets/seals, and vibration isolators.
+Skip it for high-heat parts, razor-sharp cosmetic detail, and tight dimension-critical fits unless your machine is well tuned.
+TPU compresses in the extruder and can “spring back,” which can soften details and nudge dimensions around.

 What changes when you print flexible filament